 I had been looking forward to hike to Uguisunotaki Falls for some time now, but the wet weather in Nara kept preventing me.
 Eventually the rains gave way this week and we took the opportunity to hike up the Wakakusa mountain.
 After a quick meal at the college cafeteria, Mani & I walked towards Todaiji from where the trail starts.

 To get to the waterfall we had to descend down from the main trail.
+There are proper signs to show you where to descend.
 The path becomes very narrow here and at some curves, are a bit tricky to negotiate in the wet mud.
 After about 15 minutes of descent, we reached the Falls at around 2:30 pm.
 The Sun wasn’t strong enough to get in through the tall trees, so it was a bit murky.

 The Uguisunotaki Falls, takes it name from the popular Uguisu bird, also known as the Japanese bush warbler.
 The Uguisu, with its camouflaged colors, is more often heard than seen.
 Its distinctive breeding call can be heard throughout most of Japan from the start of spring.
 Since the Edo Period (1600-1868), the Japanese have anticipated the first calls of the bush warbler as it heralds the coming of spring in Japan.

-I love to be able to experience wilderness areas in peace.The Uguisunotaki Falls is not a very big waterfall, but the hike alone is gratifying.
-The main trail continues beyond the waterfall and we hope we can come back another day to continue on that path and see where it goes.
+I love to be able to experience wilderness areas in peace.The Uguisunotaki Falls is not a very big waterfall, but the hike alone is gratifying in itself.
+The trail to Uguisunotaki continues beyond the waterfall and I hope we can come back another day to continue on that path and see where it goes.